 publication, including Rider, American Rider,

-Powersports Business, Cruising Rider, Easyriders, VQ, Harley-Davidson Enthusiast, Hot Rod
+Powersports Business, Dealernews, Cruising Rider, Easyriders, VQ, Harley-Davidson Enthusiast, Hot Rod

 Sturgis Motorcycle Museum Hall of Fame Inductee

 In 2001 Genevieve was inducted into the Sturgis Motorcycle Museum Hall of Fame for her leadership and journalism work.
 It was a highlight of her motorcycle journalism career—which, she realizes now, was only just beginning.
 Since then, Genevieve has made it her mission to educate the riding and non-riding public about the power and influence of the female motorcyclist and to encourage all women who dream of riding a motorcycle to take the leap.
-WRN offers a comprehensive Beginner's Guide to help women get started with riding, and the site offers a multitude of ways for riders to stay up to date on all the latest news, reviews and events in the world of women and motorcycling.
+WRN offers a comprehensive Beginner's Guide to help women get started with riding, and the site offers a monthly newsletter so those interested can stay up to date on recently posted news, reviews and events in the world of women and motorcycling.

 Genevieve speaks at women-focused motorcycling events around the country, including conferences, rallies, ladies' nights and dealer open houses.
 Her speeches are designed to inspire women to take up motorcycling for the first time and to encourage experienced riders to spend more time in the saddle by creating new riding goals.
 She has also

 participated in and organized many panel discussions and seminars

 centered around the topic of women and motorcycling.